mhossen2022/azure-synapse-labs/steps/01_Data-ingestion-and-Transformation-on-using-Synapse-pipelines-and-dataflows/documentation.md

    ![The Synapse Workspace is highlighted](./assets/01_Synapse.JPG "Select the synapse workspace")

-3. Open Synapse workspace and add yourself as Active directory Admin.
+3. To Set Azure Active Directory admin,  open workspace and click on the Azure Active Directory under settings using the left side navigation

  ![setadmin](./assets/01_setadmin.JPG "set admin")